A startup’s guide to building a strong product design team

-Hiring “cheaper” designers
+2. Hiring “cheaper” designers

-How to find a product designerAs mentioned above, all designers have different functions.
-How and where to find the right specialist depends on the skillset you need for a particular startup stage.
+We’ve already talked about how designers have different functions, and how and where to find the right specialist depends on the stage your startup is at.
 Hiring a practicing designer and a design team leader requires two different approaches.

-Hiring a practicing designerWhen hiring a practicing designer, don’t just look at their CV, review their portfolio as well.
+When hiring a practicing designer, don’t just look at their CV, review their portfolio as well.
 This is where they showcase actual skills and knowledge.
-Pay attention to professional communities where designers publish their creative works, such as Dribble and Behance.
+Pay attention to professional communities where designers publish their creative works, such as Dribbble and Behance.
 Another option is to explore freelance platforms like Upwork or Toptal since many designers often look for job opportunities there.

 All design team leaders started their careers as practicing designers.
 Over the years, they have occupied management positions and stopped producing new designs.
 Consequently, there is little chance of finding an experienced team leader on creative platforms like Behance and Dribble.

 Search instead for them on business networks like LinkedIn and Upwork.
 In this case, a traditional CV and track record reflect more information about their actual expertise than a design portfolio.
-Even if you find team leaders’ creative work on the Internet, they are likely too outdated to be insightful regarding the person’s real experience.
+Even if you find team leaders’ creative work on the Internet, they’re likely too outdated to be insightful regarding the person’s real experience.